A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: Introduction

-For a given set of summary statistics, much work has been done on deriving more efficient sampling algorithms to reduce the effect of the second approximation by allowing a smaller value for the kernel scale parameter, $\epsilon$, which in turn improves the approximation $p_{ABC}(\theta|s_{obs})\approx p(\theta|s_{obs})$.
+For a given set of summary statistics, much work has been done on deriving more efficient sampling algorithms to reduce the effect of the second approximation by allowing a smaller value for the kernel scale parameter, $\epsilon$, which in turn improves the approximation $p_{\mathrm{ABC}}(\theta|s_{\mathrm{obs}})\approx p(\theta|s_{\mathrm{obs}})$.
 The greater the algorithmic efficiency, the smaller the scale parameter that can be achieved for a given computational burden.
-These algorithms include Markov chain Monte Carlo \shortcite{MarjoramEtAl03,BortotEtAl07} and sequential Monte Carlo techniques \shortcite{SissonEtAl07,ToniEtAl09,BeaumontEtAl09,Drovandi+p11,peters+fs12,delmoral+dj12}.
-By contrast, the regression-based methods described in Section \ref{section:regression-adjustment} do not aim at reducing the scale parameter $\epsilon$ but rather explicitly account for the imperfect match between observed and simulated summary statistics \shortcite{BeaumontEtAl02,BlumFrancois10},
+These algorithms include Markov chain Monte Carlo (\cite{MarjoramEtAl03}; \cite{BortotEtAl07}) and sequential Monte Carlo techniques (\cite{SissonEtAl07}; \cite{ToniEtAl09}; \cite{BeaumontEtAl09}; \cite{Drovandi+p11}; \cite{peters+fs12}; \cite{delmoral+dj12}).
+By contrast, the regression-based methods described in Section~\ref {sectionregression-adjustment} do not aim at reducing the scale parameter $\epsilon$ but rather explicitly account for the imperfect match between observed and simulated summary statistics (\cite{BeaumontEtAl02}; \cite{BlumFrancois10}).

-Achieving a good tradeoff between the two approximations revolves around the identification of a set of summary statistics, $s$, which are both low-dimensional and highly informative for $\theta$.
-A number of methods, primarily based on dimension reduction ideas, have been proposed to achieve this \shortcite{JoyceMarjoram08,WegmannEtAl09,NunesBalding10,BlumFrancois10,BlumCompstat10,fernhead+p11}.
+Achieving a good trade-off between the two approximations revolves around the identification of a set of summary statistics, $s$, which are both low-dimensional and highly informative for $\theta$.
+A number of methods, primarily based on dimension reduction ideas, have been proposed to achieve this (\cite{JoyceMarjoram08}; \cite{WegmannEtAl09}; \cite{NunesBalding10}; \cite{BlumFrancois10}; \cite{BlumCompstat10}; \cite{fernhead+p11}).
 The choice of summary statistics is one of the most important aspects of a statistical analysis using ABC methods (along with the choice of algorithm).
 Poor specification of $s$ can have a large and detrimental impact on both ABC model approximations.